jasonbellamy/restrung-js/readme.md

 This project exists solely as a learning exercise into functional programming in JavaScript.

-## Getting Started

-- Install with [NPM](https://www.npmjs.org/) - `npm install --save restrung-js`

 ## API

-These are the current functions this library supports.
+These are the current public functions this library supports.

 ### String